john-science/john-science.github.io/_posts/2018-06-29-whats-a-haskell.md

 help(something)
 {% endhighlight %}

 Easy, right?
 You did that by using Python code.
 The `help` statement is just a Python function that you are calling.
-Okay, now let's try this in `hgci`:
+Okay, now let's try this in `ghci`:

 {% highlight python %}
 :? something
 {% endhighlight %}

 Okay, wait, but `:?` isn't Haskell code.
-It is it's own special syntax that you have to learn just for the `hgci`.
-So as a newbie learning Haskell you have to learn all the language syntax and another whole collection of syntax just for the `hgci`.
+It is it's own special syntax that you have to learn just for the `ghci`.
+So as a newbie learning Haskell you have to learn all the Haskell syntax and another whole collection of syntax just for the `ghci`.

-Also, you can't do multi-line programs in the `hgci`.
-Here is what our simple `factorial` function looks like in the `hgci`:
+Also, you can't do multi-line programs in the `ghci`.
+Here is what our simple `factorial` function looks like in the `ghci`:

 {% highlight python %}
 let {factorial :: (Integral a) => a -> a  ; factorial 0 = 1  ; factorial n = n * factorial (n - 1) }
 {% endhighlight %}

-Also, it says `prelude>` all over the place for now reason.
-Which gets old.
+Also, it says `prelude>` all over the place for no reason.

 No thanks.
 Hard pass.